cscart/docs/en/user_guide/payment_methods/configure_payment.rst

  * **Template**—the template to display all the necessary input fields in the customer area of your store.
 You can select the template only if you set **Processor** to *Offline*.

- * **Payment category**—select a category that the payment method belongs to.
-Payment categories will appear on the checkout page, if two or more payment methods are assigned to different categories.
-Categories group payment methods and make it easier for your customers to find the desired payment methods at checkout.

  * **User groups**—the :doc:`user groups <../users/user_groups/index>` that are allowed to use this method.

  * **Description**—brief description of the payment method.
 This description appears on the checkout page.